Plagiarism is easy. That’s why so many people are tempted to do it.

 To test the plagiarism checking abilities of each of these pieces of software, we chose a large document (3500 words) with a lot of deliberately plagiarized text.

-Let’s look at three different plagiarism checking tools handled the challenge, starting with the free option.
+Let’s look at four different plagiarism checking tools that handled the challenge, starting with the free option.

 1. Grammarly Premium